All of East Africa Children’s Hope’s projects are locally led and managed by people from the community they serve.

 The EACH board consists of individuals from a variety of industries.

 President and Co-Founder, Melanie Dascenzo, MPA discovered her love for Africa when she volunteered at Upendo in the summer of 2006.
 She found the teachers and caretakers to be compassionate and the children were grateful for the education and love they received from the Upendo staff.
 Melanie oversees the progress of the EACH projects and manages their strategic direction.
-She received her MPA from New York University in 2011 and currently works as the Assistant Director of Financial Planning at White Plains Hospital.
+She received her MPA from New York University in 2011 and currently works as the Director of Budgeting and Analytics at White Plains Hospital.

 Vice President and Co-Founder, Melissa Budnick Maliqi, MPH, MPA visited Africa for the first time in 2011.
 Overwhelmed by the staggering need for better education, the relentless optimism of the children she met, and the kindness of the communities, she decided to dedicate her time to helping these young students grow to lead successful lives through education.
 Melissa manages the daily operations of the organization.
 She currently is a Financial Administrator at Memorial Sloan Kettering Cancer Center.